 |Action Alert||A plea to all members to participate in a concerted effort to implement a League Position.
 Members are asked to write or call their elected officials requesting a specific vote on legislation.

 Action Alerts are sent via the lwvmn-share email list.
+Take Action announcements are also posted on our local blog and sent out to our MailChimp list.

 |CIA||Citizens in Action||Annual conference held each year at the start of the Legislative Session, featuring workshops to teach citizen lobbying skills.|